-25th June 2019: Planning & Developing Digital Scholarship Services
+25th June 2019: Planning & Developing Digital and Open Scholarship Services

 CONUL Training & Development Group/ CONUL Research Group

 Royal College of Surgeons, College Hall & Board Room, 123 St. Stephen’s Green, Dublin 2